fsfe/reuse-docs/spec.md

 The `License` tag MUST be followed by a valid SPDX License Expression describing the licensing of the associated files.

-The `Copyright` tag MUST be followed by a copyright notice as described in <!--
+The `Copyright` tag MUST be followed by a copyright notice.
-FIXME: Refer to an internal section -->.

 An example of a DEP5 file: